BM7P05 - Research Project (2022/23)

 On successful completion of this module students will be able to:

-1. Establish an original hypothesis or problem within a biomedical sciences context, based on a thorough understanding of current primary literature, that is realistic and testable within the constraints of resources available;
+1. Establish an original hypothesis or problem within a relevant biosciences context, based on a thorough understanding of current primary literature, that is realistic and testable within the constraints of resources available;

-6. Demonstrate knowledge and critical understanding of the role of research in the academic and professional development of the discipline and the function of professional bodies;
+5. Demonstrate a critical understanding of the role of research in the academic and professional development of the discipline and the function of professional bodies;

-The assessment comprises the production of an interim report and the final research dissertation, and an oral examination.
+The assessment comprises the production of an interim report and the final research dissertation, and an oral defence.

 The required length of the dissertation is 9,000 words exclusive of title page, contents, figures, tables, bibliography and appendices.
 The content should be of sufficient depth to be appropriate for a Masters level award, but broad enough to demonstrate an informed overview of the subject area.
 The structure of the dissertation will depend upon the nature of the research.
 Details will be included in the module booklet.